Aya74/Aya74/README.md

 ## 💁‍♂️ About me

-- 🏫: I'm studying as `Software Engineering` student at Al-Azhar University.
+- 🏫: I'm studying as `Software Engineering` at Al-Azhar University.
 - 💻: I'm currently learning `front-end development`.
 - 😄: Hardworking and Ambitious persone, who hope to learn more and more.
 <br>